Background

 • Ramp Reconfiguration: The Ramp Reconfiguration Alternative would improve the on- and off-ramps on the east side of the interchange, replacing the two existing northbound on-ramps with a single “trumpet” style ramp (view map).
 This alternative addresses Study needs and provides greater potential benefits compared to other alternatives.

-• Split Bridge Northbound/Southbound Left-on Access: This alternative would convert the existing interchange into a split bridge configuration, with the St. Francis Dr. mainline split to cross over St. Michaels Dr. on two new structures.
-On-ramps from St. Michaels Dr. would access St. Francis Dr. on the left (view map).
-It addresses project needs and provides greater benefits compared to other alternatives, but requires an unconventional left-merge for the St. Michaels Dr. to St. Francis Dr. on-ramps.
+• Split Bridge Northbound/Southbound Left-on Access: This alternative would convert the existing interchange into a split bridge configuration, with the St. Francis Dr. mainline split to cross over St. Michael’s Dr. on two new structures.
+On-ramps from St. Michael’s Dr. would access St. Francis Dr. on the left (view map).
+It addresses project needs but provides an inferior range of benefits compared to